UBC-CS/cpsc455/notes/part03/assignment03.md

 2. Store your initial member data as JSON on your server side.
 (You still don’t have a DB at this stage, so your web app will revert to this default list every time you restart your server.)

-3. The initial member data should be loaded using a GET request to your server when your web page loads.
+3. The member data should be loaded using a GET request to your server when your web page loads.

 4. Ability to add a new member using a POST request.